-- 117. Banks are requested to estimate default and impairment flows for sovereign positions recorded at amortised costs according to the macroeconomic baseline and adverse scenario.
+- 129. Banks are requested to estimate default and impairment flows for sovereign positions recorded at amortised costs according to the macroeconomic baseline and adverse scenarios.
 This covers positions whose exposure (Exp) is reported under the categories 'central banks and central governments' for IRB portfolios, as well as 'central governments or central banks' and 'regional governments or local authorities' for STA portfolios.
-For exposures to central banks contained in the above IRB and STA portfolios zero loss rates are to be applied under the baseline and the adverse scenario.
-Fair value positions (i.e. FVOCI and FVPL) will be subject to the market risk approach. - 118.
-In order to compute these impairment flows, banks will be provided with a set of stressed probability of default and loss given default parameters developed by the ECB for a selection of countries.
+For exposures to central banks contained in the above IRB and STA portfolios, zero loss rates are to be applied under the baseline and adverse scenarios.
+Fair value positions (i.e. FVOCI and FVPL) will be subject to the market risk approach. - 130.
+In order to compute these impairment flows, banks will be provided with a set of stressed probability of default and LGD parameters developed by the ECB for a selection of countries.
 The application of these parameters is mandatory for all banks.